dovidHodes/SuiteScripts/scripts/Jool/time tracker/TIME_TRACKER.md

-# Time Tracker Custom Transaction Implementation Guide
+# Time Tracker Implementation Guide

 ## Overview
-This document outlines the requirements for implementing time tracking functionality in SuiteScripts.
+This document outlines the requirements and usage patterns for implementing time tracking functionality in SuiteScripts.
 When certain tasks are executed, lines should be added to a custom transaction to track time saved.

 ## Custom Transaction Details